masa-finance/masa-oracle/docs/ai-worker-node/twitter-worker.md

 To become a worker focused on Twitter data requests, you need to:

-- Have your Masa Oracle Node staked as outlined in the [Staking Guide for Masa Oracle Node](staking-guide.md).
+- Have your Masa Protocol Node staked as outlined in the [Staking Guide for Masa Protocol Node](staking-guide.md).
 - Add your Twitter login credentials to your node's `.env` file.
 This is crucial for authenticating with Twitter and fetching tweet data.
-- Ensure your Masa Oracle Node is up and running, with network accessibility for receiving and processing requests.
+- Ensure your Masa Protocol Node is up and running, with network accessibility for receiving and processing requests.

 ## Setting Up Your Node for Twitter Requests

 ### Adding Twitter Credentials

-1. Locate your `.env` file in your Masa Oracle Node's directory.
+1. Locate your `.env` file in your Masa Protocol Node's directory.
 2. Add the following entries, replacing `your_twitter_username` and `your_twitter_password` with your actual Twitter API credentials.
 If you have 2FA enabled set your 2FA code in `your_2fa_code`.
 You must set `TWITTER_SCRAPER=true` to start your node as a Twitter Worker.
 When you start your node a session is saved locally with cookies to prevent repeated logins:

 ```shell